Terrible Title: 1973 BMW 2002 – Sold?

 As per the larger coupe and 4-door sedan models, the 2.0 engine was sold in two states of tune: the base single-carburetor 2002, producing 101 horsepower, and the dual-carburetor high compression 2002 ti producing 119 horsepower.
 The YouTube Channel Everyday Driver conducted a review several years ago of a similar 1976 2002 that provides some great clips of the car at speed through turns:

 The seller of this 1973 BMW 2002 for sale indicates that their car has been driven daily for many years and features a modified suspension.
-Other than the rear-end damage, it does appear to be an otherwise solid California car.
+Besides the rear-end damage, it appears to be an otherwise solid California car.
 The seller claims that salvage titles are typical for cars of this age.
 We’ve never heard that before, but if it is truly a California thing, please let us know by commenting below.

 Here’s the seller’s description:

 Inca has been lowered and fitted with sway bars, upgraded suspension, a bigger aftermarket radiator, electronic ignition and an Ireland exhaust.
 Cornering is real tight.